Home Buying Terminology: A Cheat Sheet

 The Most Popular Features in Multimillion-Dollar Properties

-Ever wonder why some homes sell for millions of dollars?
-As different as each listing might be, many share a number of common features that are known to bolster home values.
+Ever wonder why some homes are multimillion-dollar properties?
+As different as each listing might be, many share a number of common features that are known to bolster home values, whether you intend to live in it forever or have your eye on listing it in the future.

 If you’re on the hunt for your dream home, some of these features could be yours!
 Don’t worry about breaking the bank; prioritizing your wants and needs can help you determine which of these luxury features will fit your lifestyle and your budget.